2203542-0/CS220AU-DP-2022/AIart.md

 Based on the principal of machine intelligence and data driven language Refik Anadol creates abstarct and dream like environments as a form of art that has never been seen before.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/I-EIVlHvHRM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Zhang, C., & Lu, Y. (2021).
+Study on artificial intelligence: The state of the art and future prospects.
+Journal of Industrial Information Integration, 23, 100224